ProductivityTools-Learning/ProductivityTools.Example.FirebaseAuthentication/README.md

 This example shows how to use Firebase Authentication in two scenarios:
 - React application requesting protected resource from backend written in Python using Google authentication
-- Windows application requesting protected resource from console application written in C# using secret key
+- Windows application requesting protected resource from console application written in C#

 <!--more-->